DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 # MASQUE Applications {#applications}

-As soon as the server has accepted the client's MASQUE initial request, it can advertise support for MASQUE Applications, which will be multiplexed over this HTTP/3 connection.
+As soon as the server has accepted the client's MASQUE initial request, it advertises support for certain MASQUE Applications.
+These application can be multiplexed over this HTTP/3 connection or directly on top of different QUIC streams within the same underlying QUIC connection.
+Applications can provide forwarding as well as an direct communication channel between the client and the MASQUE server.

 ## HTTP Proxy {#http-proxy}